osrf-migration/srcsim-wiki/system_requirements.md

-# System requirements for running SRCSIM #
+# System requirements for running SRCSim #

-In order to run SRCSIM we recommend your computer has:
+In order to run SRCSim we recommend your computer has:

 - Modern multi-core CPU, e.g. Intel Core i5
 - 8 Gb of RAM